-- 35.4.1 All Unlimited competitors and any Advanced category competitors who hold at least a current ICAS 250-foot Statement of Aerobatic Competency may compete in the Four Minute Freestyle. - 35.4.2 All Four Minute Freestyle competitors must have completed their category's Programs.
+- 35.4.1 All Unlimited competitors and any Advanced category competitors who a) hold at least a current ICAS 250-foot Statement of Aerobatic Competency, or b) have current FAA Airshow Certification to a floor of no higher than 250 feet for U.S. Department of Defense demonstration teams, may compete in the Four Minute Freestyle. - 35.4.2 All Four Minute Freestyle competitors must have completed their category's Programs.